JackPendarvesRead/RoR2FluffyMods/MeteorPunishment/README.md

 E.g. type `meteor_get` into the console to see that your friend you want to target is at index `2`.
 Then type `meteor_set 2` to set them as the target.

 ## Installation:

 Requires intallation of Bepinex and R2API.

 Place `MeteorPunishment.dll` inside of "/Risk of Rain 2/Bepinex/Plugins/"

+## Contact

+If you have any issues you can usually find me on the ROR2 modding discord (@Fluffatron).
+Please bear in mind that as with all mods here this is something I do in my spare time so may not always be able to immediately fix any issues that you come up with.

 ## Changelog:

+v1.0.1
+- Updated R2API dependency string

 v1.0.0
 - Released